 The Computational and Information Systems Laboratory (CISL) provides large computing resources for university researchers and NCAR scientists in atmospheric, oceanic, and related sciences.
 To access these supercomputers, storage systems, and other resources, users must apply for allocations, which NCAR makes available through several facilities.

-The deployment of the Yellowstone environment at the NCAR-Wyoming Supercomputing Center (NWSC) made greatly expanded resources and opportunities available to researchers in the atmospheric and related sciences.
+The deployment of the Yellowstone environment at the NCAR-Wyoming Supercomputing Center (NWSC) greatly expanded the resources and opportunities available to researchers in the atmospheric and related sciences.
 The HPC system provides more than 600 million core-hours for allocation each year.

 To better manage the resources available to the various CISL user communities, new allocation and accounting procedures were rolled out to coincide with the new NWSC requests.
-These procedures make it easier for users to request and track their resource usage and to help support their associated data management plans.
+The procedures make it easier for users to request and track their resource usage and to help support their associated data management plans.

 Allocations generally are required for access to the HPC, data analysis, visualization, and storage systems that CISL manages.
 Access to data collections via the Research Data Archive, Community Data Portal, and Earth System Grid may require separate registration for access to some data sets, but allocations are not required.